-Bays’ Wish is an annual boutique ride in celebration of the life of Bailey Fuller and his love of cycling.
+An annual boutique ride in celebration of the life of Bailey Fuller and his love of cycling

 Born in 2003, Bailey – best known as Bays – was first rushed to hospital at just four months old.
 He spent extended periods in hospital, and at three years old, was diagnosed with a rare form of epilepsy called Dravet Syndrome.